henalbrod/BlazorTemplates/README.md

 Select the [solution_name].Server project or set it as the default project doing so the application will run under server-side (ASP.NET Core Razor Components with SignalR) host model.

-- Under this mode you can debug the Client C# code, controllers routes also work under "api/{controller}/{action}" routes
+- Under this mode you can debug the Client C# code
-- Please note that in this template the Server project utilizes the same wwwroot folder located inside the Client project, so there's no need to move it inside the Server project.
 - Server project points to Client's wwwroot folder, so no need of move it into Server project.

 ### Runnning in client-side mode